Tactics Ogre: Let Us Cling Together (2010 video game): Design

 Rather than describing it as a remake or a remaster, Matsuno defined the remake as a "re-imagining" of the original title.
 The PSP was chosen as the game's platform to provide an "intimate" viewing experience, and to give players with busy lives easy access to it.
 The gameplay was rebalanced compared to the original, increasing the party size, adding new recruitable characters, altering weapon statistics, and reworking the class system to be both more varied and be independent of units to allow for continued use after a unit's death.
 The developers included additional tutorial information compared to the original, but incorporated it contextually so it was not forced on players while also allowing genre beginners to enjoy the game.
 Character recruitment was also rebalanced, although it ended up being more difficult than in the original.

 During the second half of production, the Chariot and World systems were added in at Matsuno's suggestion, giving players more freedom to both rectify mistakes and play other story routes.
 The Chariot system was meant as a tool for beginners, but the gameplay was adjusted so there was a random element that would alter the actions of enemies, preventing players from exploiting the system.
 This also carried over into any attempts by players to use save states, preserving the general challenge.
-An early plan was for players to be able to go back 100 moves in the Chariot system, but it was deemed too generous and reduced to the final count of fifty.
+An early plan was for players to be able to go back 100 moves in the Chariot system, but was deemed too generous and reduced to the final count of fifty.
 Minagawa felt that he and Matsuno were able to include almost everything they wanted to, comparing it to an omnibus edition of the original game.